knightazura/ghost-sdk/Import-format.md

 You must include a `meta` block and a `data` block.

-All IDs inside the file are relative to the file only, so if you have a `post` with `id: 1` and a `posts_tags` object which references `post_id: 1`, then those two things will be linked, but they do not relate to the `post` with `id: 1` in your database.
-The only exception is any reference in foreign key fields to a `user` with `id: 1`, i.e. `created_by: 1` as the user with `id: 1` in the import file is assumed to mean the user in the database with the `owner` role.
+IDs inside the file are usually relative to the file only, so if you have a `post` with `id: 1` and a `posts_tags` object which references `post_id: 1`, then those two things will be linked, but they do not relate to the `post` with `id: 1` in your database.

 #### The meta block